23 MAY 2017, 23:59 UTC/GMT

 The Review Process

 - During the week following the submission deadline, the Technical Papers Chair and several others selected by the Technical Papers Chair will conduct the papers sort.
 During this meeting, they assign papers to the two senior reviewers, called the primary and secondary reviewers, who are members of the Technical Papers Committee.
 The Technical Papers Chair does not make assignments or review papers.
 Rather it is the job of the Chair to facilitate the process.
 Papers that are inappropriate may be rejected during this assignment process, without being sent to any senior reviewers.
 Papers will normally be rejected at this stage only if they are clearly off-topic for SIGGRAPH Asia, or if they are discovered to have been published previously or to have been submitted simultaneously to another conference or journal.
-For more details, see the Prior Publication and Double Submissions sections of the FAQs.
+For more details, see Submission Policy.

 - The two assigned senior reviewers may, upon conferring with each other and the Technical Papers Chair, recommend a paper to be rejected without additional review.
 A paper will normally be rejected at this stage only if it falls into one of the categories listed in phase one, but this fact was not detected during the papers sort.
 It is possible that a paper may also be rejected at this stage if it solves a problem that is known to be already solved; or if it does not cite (and the authors seem unaware of) important prior work on the same problem and doesn't address how it is different; or if it has no evaluation via proof, experiment, or analysis; or if it is solving a problem sufficiently minor that the senior reviewers do not believe that it belongs in the program; or if it addresses a topic that is clearly outside the purview of SIGGRAPH Asia.